 Several ethnic groups live in the middle hills and valleys.
 Among them are the Magars, Gurungs, Tamangs, Rais, Limbus, Thamis, Sunuwars, Newars, Thakalis, Chepangs, Brahmins, Chhetris and Thakuris, Damai, Sarki, Kami and Sunar.

 Ethnic Diversity in the Kathmandu Valley

-Kathmandu Valley represents a cultural melting pot of the country, where, people from varied backgrounds have come together to form a diverse population.
+Kathmandu Valley represents a cultural melting pot of the country, where people from varied backgrounds have come together to form a diverse population.
 The natives of the Kathmandu Valley are the Newars.
 Although Newars are either Hindus or Buddhists, their culture is vastly different from the rest of the Nepali people.
 Their rituals, food and festivals are unique to them.
-Newars of Kathmandu Valley were traders or farmers by occupation.
+Newars of Kathmandu Valley were predominantly traders or farmers by occupation.

 The main ethnic groups in the Tarai are Tharus, Darai, Kumhal, Rajbangsi, Bote, Majhi and other groups.
 They speak north Indian dialects like Maithili and Bhojpuri.
 Owing to the fertile plains of the tarai, most inhabitants subsist on agriculture.
 There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter) and Danuwar (cart driver).

 (official web site of the Central Bureau of Statistics).